 - Relationship Advice for Couples and The Compound Effect

 - The Best Relationship Advice Ever and Science

 - How to Have a 5 Million Dollar Marriage

 If you offered one piece of relationship advice to couples, what would it be?

 This wisdom is powerful!
-Tiny acts of love compound over time, generating exponential growth and creating happiness on part with being a millionaire.
+Tiny acts of love compound over time, generating exponential growth and creating happiness on par with being a millionaire.
 If you want proof, then read on.
 First, we’ll explore the power of tiny investments with The Penny Principle.
-Then we’ll examine Scripture, and hear what other couples have to say.
-After that, we’ll share our personal story of love-investments, and compare our conclusion to the evidence-based research.
+Then we’ll examine Scripture and hear what other couples have to say.
+After that, we’ll share our personal story of love investments and compare our conclusion to the evidence-based research.

-So grab a cup of coffee, tea, or other favorite beverage.
+So grab a cup of coffee, tea, or another favorite beverage.
 Then, dive in!
-Discover why making tiny love-investments daily might possibly be the best relationship advice ever!
+Discover why making tiny love investments daily might possibly be the best relationship advice ever!

 Tiny Love Investments and The Penny Principle

 Imagine a rich uncle offers you a choice between two generous gifts.